exploratory-io/book/viz/category.md

   * Standard Deviation
 * Threshold: You can specify the threshold values.
 Available for Percentile and Standard Deviation outlier types.
 * Label Text: Names for categories separated by commas.
-* Group By: Target data group to create categories.
+* Target Group: Target data group to create categories.
   * All: Create categories against the whole data set.
 If you use Repeat By, all charts will have the same data range.
   * Repeat By: Create categories for each chart if you use Repeat By.
 Each chart will have a different data range.